OgMeow/FlappyPussy/README.md

+Pussy Financial version of the game below

 # FlappyBird-JavaScript

-The Snake game, created using JavaScript, and The HTML5 canvas.
+The Flappy game, created using JavaScript, and The HTML5 canvas.

 Download the starter template, and follow the tutorial on youtube step by step.